1.01 The name of this organization shall be: American Institute of Organbuilders (AIO).

 The Board of Directors (the Board) shall be composed of the President, Vice-President, Secretary, Treasurer, and five (5) Directors-at-Large.

 5.02 Duties and Powers

-- The Board shall recommend to the membership at least thirty (30) days prior to the annual session via publication in the Journal the joining fee for new members and the annual dues for membership, and any changes thereto for consideration at the annual session.
+The Board shall recommend to the membership at least thirty (30) days prior to the annual Business Meeting via publication in the Journal the joining fee for new members and the annual dues for membership, and any changes thereto for consideration at the annual Business Meeting.

 5.04 Board Meetings

-- Any meeting may be held by electronic means, such as, but not limited to, teleconference, videoconference, email, and chat room.
+Any meeting may be held by electronic means, such as videoconference or other available means, email, and chat room.